 What we do

-Plus provides articles and podcasts on any aspect of mathematics, covering topics as diverse as art, medicine, cosmology and sport, a news section, showing how recent news stories were often based on some underlying piece of maths that never made it to the newspapers, reviews of popular maths books, and puzzles for you to sharpen your wits.
-We have a regular interview with someone in a maths-related career, showing the wide range of uses maths gets put to in the real world.
+Plus is a free website produced in the style of a popular science magazine, inviting young adults, students, teachers, and all life-long learners into the world of mathematics.
+We publish articles, podcasts and videos on any aspect of mathematics, covering topics as diverse as art, medicine, cosmology and sport, and showing how recent news stories were often based on some underlying piece of maths that never made it to the newspapers.
 And all past content remains available online, which besides making for good browsing is, we hope, a useful resource for maths school students and teachers.

 Who we are